kazmer97/accelerated-intelligent-document-processing-on-aws/docs/deployment.md

   - Supports both page-level and holistic classification
   - Recommended for first-time users
 - `Pattern3 - Packet processing with Textract, SageMaker(UDOP), and Bedrock`
+  - # Requires a UDOP model in S3 that will be deployed on SageMaker

+* `Pattern1 - Packet or Media processing with Bedrock Data Automation (BDA)`
+  - Can use an existing BDA project or create a new demo project
+* `Pattern2 - Packet processing with Textract and Bedrock`
+  - Supports both page-level and holistic classification
+  - Recommended for first-time users
+* `Pattern3 - Packet processing with Textract, SageMaker(UDOP), and Bedrock`

   - Requires a UDOP model in S3 that will be deployed on SageMaker
+    > > > > > > > e9314b6b (Unified formatting for YAML, MD, JSON)

+* `Pattern1` - Packet or Media processing with Bedrock Data Automation (BDA)
+  - Can use an existing BDA project or create a new demo project
+* `Pattern2` - Packet processing with Textract and Bedrock
+  - Supports both page-level and holistic classification
+  - Recommended for first-time users
+* `Pattern3` - Packet processing with Textract, SageMaker(UDOP), and Bedrock
+  - Requires a UDOP model in S3 that will be deployed on SageMaker

 After deployment, check the Outputs tab in the CloudFormation console to find links to dashboards, buckets, workflows, and other solution resources.

+# <<<<<<< HEAD

 ## Container-Based Lambda Deployment

 When Lambda functions exceed the 250MB unzipped size limit, use the container-based deployment option.
 This allows deployment packages up to 10GB.

 ### When to Use Container Deployment